cake-contrib/Cake.AddinDiscoverer/README.md

 3. Your plugin does not target multiple .NET frameworks and only targets `netstandard2.0`
 4. Your plugin uses the "cake-contrib" icon
 5. There is a YAML file describing your plugin on the Cake website
+6. The project has been move to the cake-contrib organisation

 ## Command Line arguments